Mortgage Interest Rates For First Time Homebuyers

 Rent vs. Own: A Simple Perspective

-If you pay:
+If you rent and pay:

 • $3,100/month in rent = $186,000 over 5 years (gone)

-If you pay:
+If you buy a home or condo and pay:

-Now, this is a simplified example—but the key idea is:
+Of course this is a simplified example—but the key idea is:

 πŸ‘‰ You’re going to pay for housing either way.